 What others are saying:

 I have seen God's grace and provision through the faculty members.
-They have challenged me to stretch myself to become a better artist by improving my skills, and most of all, giving God glory by worshiping Him with my gifts.
+They have challenged me to stretch myself to become a better artist by improving my skills, and most of all, to give God glory by worshiping Him with my gifts.

-- Katelyn Mithoefer, B.A., Illustration and Drawing and Painting (double major), graduating 2012
+- Katelyn Mithoefer, B.A., Illustration and Drawing and Painting (double major), 2012

 - Stephanie Johnston, B.A., Graphic Design and Illustration (double major), 2012